bartolomej/HtmlPl/README.md

 # HTML Programming Language

-People make fun of HTML not being a real programming language.
+People often make fun of HTML for not being a real programming language.

-This changes now.
-Introducing HtmlPl, a HTML Programming Language.
+This is no longer the case.

 ## Guide